Consumer Medicine Information

 This medicine is available only with a doctor's prescription.

-It is not recommended that people over 65 use this medicine.
+Sumatriptan is not recommended for use in people aged over 65 years.

 Before you take this medicine